josh-stillman/devops-for-typescript-devs/README.md

 ### Intrastructure Requirements

 - Under Infrastructure Requirements, keep Fargate.
-  - Scale down the resources to .5 vCPU and 1GB Memory.
-1 vCPU is equivalent to 1 CPU thread.
-Strapi will work with .5 vCPU but I haven't tested it with .25.
+  - Scale down the resources to the minimum, .25 vCPU and .5 GB Memory.
+This is [lower](https://docs.strapi.io/dev-docs/deployment) than what the Strapi docs call for, but seems to work for our limited usage.
+You could always scale it up later.
   - Don't create a Task Role.
   - Let AWS create a Task Execution Role for you.